 - 5.4.1 Given the site constraints as explained in previous sections making it infeasible to provide vehicular access to the Site, it is proposed that no provision of loading/unloading facilities will be provided in the proposed comprehensive residential development.
-Same as other existing developments in MKT, Sau Wa Fong and Sik On Street with no vehicular access, loading/unloading activities generated by the proposed comprehensive residential development will be carried out on-street in adjacent roads such as Queen's Road East and Star Street. - 5.4.2 In Section 3.4, it is mentioned that various kerbside spaces and lay-bys along Queen's Road East and Star Street in the vicinity of the proposed comprehensive residential development are available for loading/unloading activities.
-The closest kerbside space in Queen's Road East from the Site is along the westbound carriageway outside street nos.
-101 117, which is about 42m in length.
-A kerbside-activity survey was conducted on 5 March 2024 (Tuesday) from 8am to 7pm to record all the vehicles carrying out loading/unloading, stopping or waiting activities at this location.
-The survey results were analysed to work out the time period with each hourly period between 10am and 5pm that the kerbside space was vacant with a length of more than 20m, i.e. enough for a goods vehicle to stop and do loading/unloading activities.
+Same as other existing developments in MKT, Sau Wa Fong and Sik On Street with no vehicular access, loading/unloading activities generated by the proposed comprehensive residential development will be carried out at on-street kerbside spaces / lay-bys and adjacent off-street car park. - 5.4.2 In Section 3.4, it is mentioned that various kerbside spaces and lay-bys along Queen's Road East and Star Street in the vicinity of the proposed comprehensive residential development are available for loading/unloading activities.
+A kerbside-activity survey was conducted on 5 March 2024 (Tuesday) from 8am to 10pm to record all the vehicles carrying out loading/unloading activities in 2 lay-bys in Star Street as shown in Table 3.5 and Figure 3.2.
+The survey results were analysed to work out the time period with each hourly period between 8am and 10pm that the kerbside space was vacant with a length of more than 9m, i.e. enough for a goods van / light goods vehicle to stop and do loading/unloading activities.
 The analysis results are presented in Table 5.5.

-Table 5.5 Availability of Kerbside Space along Southside Queen's Road East near Nos.101 - 117
+Table 5.5 Availability of Kerbside Space along Star Street